Plitvice Lakes National Park is composed of sixteen interlocking lakes that are generally visited in two groups: the Upper lakes and the Lower lakes.

-The distances between the lakes can involve long stretches of hilly terrain which is why the park admission ticket includes a sightseeing "train" ride to the Upper lakes (driving is forbidden) and a boat to visit the larger lakes.
+The distances between the lakes can involve long stretches of hilly terrain which is why the park admission ticket includes a sightseeing electric bus ride to the Upper lakes (driving is forbidden) and a boat to visit the larger lakes.

 [See more practical information about visiting the national park]

 There are a number of different routes through the national park but this route is the easiest as you take the train to the top and walk down.
 Plus, you get to see all the lakes!
-This walk takes about four hours.
+This walk takes about five hours and roughly follows the "H" route indicated on the park's signs and maps.

 Lakes and waterfalls walk

-From Entrance I, take the sightseeing train all the way to Okrugljak in the Upper Lakes where the wild, untamed forest makes an immediate impact.
+From Entrance 2, take the sightseeing train all the way to Okrugljak in the Upper Lakes where the wild, untamed forest makes an immediate impact.

 From Okrugljak, take the well-marked trail up to Proscansko, the highest lake.